 Artificial intelligence does not need to be scary, said the developers.
 In EatBy’s case, it’ll simply help make life better.
 Their technology is aimed at families, foodies, and people who love to cook.

-They’re not interested in creating futuristic, sterile kitchens but interested in encouraging everyone to eat delicious fresh food, reduce food waste and save money.
+They’re not interested in creating futuristic, sterile kitchens but are interested in encouraging everyone to eat delicious fresh food, prevent food waste, and save money.

-Confronting social and economic issues of food waste requires a change in food waste resources, reduced supply chain losses, and engaging society to encourage behavior changes.
+Confronting social and economic issues of food waste requires a change in food waste resources, reduced supply chain losses and engaging society to encourage behaviour changes.